Here are a few tips:

 If you bring your dog, we ask that you keep it on a leash.

 If you plan on taking the Dismalite Night Tour, you will want to bring a flashlight (preferably one with a red filter).
 Read more about about red light and night vision on the Dismalites page.

 If you smoke in the canyon - or anywhere else at Dismals Canyon - please bring along something to contain the butts in until you see a waste basket.
 DO NOT DROP YOUR CIGARETTE BUTTS ON THE GROUND.

-Remember to take plenty of water with you on the trail.
+Remember to take plenty of water - or a water filter - with you on the trail.
 If you do not bring your own, we sell water and other beverages in the Country Store.